jeremyngcode/Spotify-Graphs-Dashboard/README.md

 3. Run [dashboard_app.py](dashboard_app.py).

 ### Uploading CSV
 The first time dashboard_app.py is run, you will be prompted to upload your Spotify CSV file which will be saved as "spotify_master.csv" in the filesystem.
 This master CSV file is retrieved in subseuqent runs of the dashboard app and is where all graph plots retrieve data from.

 If there is a new CSV upload, all missing date entries are appended to it and it becomes the new master CSV file.
-(see [Dev Notes](#dev-notes) for more info)

-Example:
+- **Example:** <br>
-Master CSV date range: 2016-01-01 - 2024-01-20
+  Master CSV date range: 2016-01-01 - 2024-01-20 <br>
   New CSV date range: 2022-01-01 - 2024-01-23 (past 2 years plus year-to-date)

   2016-01-01 - 2021-12-31 data from master CSV is appended to the new CSV and saved as the new master CSV.

 ### Plotting Graphs
 There are 3 main graph plots: